 This is the introduction to my book How to Win Your NCAA Tournament Pool.
-To get the book or audiobook, click here.
+To get the book, click here.

 You want to win your March Madness pool.